Airedale Terrier

 Caring Guide

-Airedales are generally robust dogs with fewer health issues than many breeds, but like all large terriers, they do have some conditions worth knowing about.
-With proper care and regular vet checkups, most Airedales live healthy lives of 10-16 years - quite impressive for a dog their size.
+Airedales are generally robust dogs, but like all purebreds, they do have some conditions worth knowing about.
+With proper care and regular vet checkups, most Airedales live healthy lives of 11-14 years—quite impressive for a dog their size.

-Hip dysplasia is the main concern for Airedale owners.
-This hereditary condition affects the hip joint's development, potentially causing pain and mobility issues.
-Look out for signs like limping, unusual sitting positions, or that distinctive "bunny hop" gait when running.
-Reputable Australian breeders will have hip scoring done on parent dogs, so always ask to see these certificates.
+Hip dysplasia is a key concern.
+This hereditary condition affects the hip joint's development, potentially causing pain and arthritis.
+Look for signs like limping, bunny-hopping when running, or difficulty standing up.
+Reputable ANKC breeders screen their breeding dogs for this, so always ask to see health clearances.

-Being a large, deep-chested breed, Airedales can develop gastric dilatation-volvulus (GDV) or bloat - a life-threatening emergency where the stomach twists.
-Prevention is key: avoid vigorous exercise immediately before and after meals, use slow-feeder bowls, and never use raised feeding bowls.
-Watch for symptoms like dry heaving, restlessness, or a distended belly, and get to your emergency vet immediately if you suspect bloat.
+Being a large, deep-chested breed, Airedales can develop gastric dilatation-volvulus (GDV) or bloat—a life-threatening emergency where the stomach twists.
+Prevention is key: feed smaller meals twice a day, use a slow-feeder bowl, and avoid vigorous exercise an hour before and after eating.
+If you see a swollen belly, restlessness, or non-productive vomiting, get to an emergency vet immediately.

 Australian Airedale owners should also be vigilant about tick prevention, especially in Queensland and coastal NSW where paralysis ticks pose serious risks.
 Regular tick checks after bush walks and appropriate preventive treatments are essential.
-Annual health checks with your local vet, keeping up with vaccinations, and maintaining a healthy weight will keep your Airedale thriving in our Australian climate for years to come.
+Annual health checks with your local vet will keep your Airedale thriving for years to come.

 Feeding an Airedale properly is crucial for maintaining their health and energy levels throughout their active lives.
 These medium-to-large dogs need high-quality, high-protein food that supports their muscular build and busy lifestyle, whether you choose premium commercial food or prepare meals yourself with your vet's guidance.